ursinusdatastructures/Modules/_pages/UnionFindModule/Exercise3.md

 ---
 layout: module
 permalink: /UnionFindModule/Exercise3
-title: "CS 371: Module 3: Union Find"
+title: "CS 271: Disjoint Sets: Union Find"
-excerpt: "CS 371: Module 3: Union Find"
+excerpt: "CS 271: Disjoint Sets: Union Find"

 info:
   prev: "./Video3"
   comments: "true"
 ---

-<a href = "https://ursinus.instructure.com/courses/13782/assignments/142830">Click here</a> to complete a brief pen and paper exercise on Canvas.
+<a href = "https://ursinus.instructure.com/courses/14918/assignments/156978">Click here</a> to complete a brief pen and paper exercise on Canvas.
 Then you will be finished this module!